sarjarapu/migrate-mongo-cluster/README.md

 ## Word of caution

 Ideally, one should be using a backup of existing database, restore it to the server were you wanted to migrate, let the oplog catchup and re-elect the new server as primary.
-If for whatever reason, you cannot acheive the above recommended approach, you may use this application to do the migration, at your own risk.
+If for whatever reason, you cannot acheive the above recommended approach, you may use this application to do the migration, **at your own risk!**

 ## Assumptions

+### Disable the balancer during the migration process

+If you are on shareded cluser, please make sure to [disable the balancer](https://docs.mongodb.com/manual/tutorial/manage-sharded-cluster-balancer/#sharding-balancing-disable-temporarily) for the entire duration of the migation.

+### OplogSize is big enough to hold entries for the entire duration

+This application records the recent oplog entry on the replica set at the time of first run (or everytime if `drop` option is set).
+Once the application copies all the data from source onto the target, it tails the source oplog from the recorded oplog timestamp.
+For the migration process to successfully complete, it's crucial to have oplog big enough to accomidate the operations for the anticipated duration of the process.
+Please refer to the MongoDB documentation, [Change the Size of the Oplog](https://docs.mongodb.com/manual/tutorial/change-oplog-size/index.html) to an appropriate value.

-### Indexes needs to be precreated
+### Collections, Indexes and Users needs to be precreated

-While migrating the data from source to target, it is assumed that all the indexes of your interest are precreated on target before beginning the migration
+While migrating the data from source to target, it is assumed that all the indexes of your interest are precreated on target before beginning the migration.

+If you are planning to change the shard key then the application assumes that you configured the sharded collections accordingly.

 ### Script to precreate collections and indexes